surajmahato01012004/aqua-track-water-monitoring-system-/docs/technical_overview.md

 **Performance Notes**
 - Server calculates WQI on-demand if missing; latest sample per location is used.
+- IoT endpoint returns a minimal JSON with only the latest reading to reduce payload and complexity.
 - Canvas background animation is lightweight and capped to several sine layers.
 - Chatbot enforces a minimum delay between sends to avoid spamming backend.